With a shared love of theatre, Fran & Lynnea shared a musical theatre themed proposal on stage at the Kennedy Center in Washington DC.

 How did you meet?

 We met in a southern restaurant in San Juan Capistrano, California.
-I started out as a server; however, shortly moved into the kitchen to do all of the restaurant’s baking.
+However, I started out as a server shortly moved into the kitchen to do all of the restaurant’s baking.
 This is where Frans and my relationship took on a whole new identity.
-Fran was one of only three chefs for the entire restaurant as well as the only female in the kitchen.
-Fran caught my eye from the first day of orientation, and although neither of us knew it then, it would be the start of an amazing adventure.
+Fran was one of only three chefs for the entire restaurant, as well as the only female in the kitchen.
+Fran caught my eye from the first day of orientation.
+Although neither of us knew it then, it would be the start of an amazing adventure.

 And, tell us all the proposal details…

 F: I saw the perfect opportunity when I found out the musical ‘In the Heights’ was coming to DC around March 2018 for their 10th anniversary at the Kennedy Center.
-The reason why it was so special was because we had seen the same musical for our one year anniversary in 2010 and Lynnea is a musical theater major.
-I messaged them three weeks before the show, asking them if there was anything they could do to help me out for this special occasion.
-I suggested that if there was a possibility to do it on stage that I’d love the opportunity and the Kennedy Center were quick to tell me that it was a tough request due to the stage show liability.
+It was so special because we had seen the same musical for our first anniversary in 2010, and Lynnea is a musical theater major.
+I messaged them three weeks before the show.
+Asking them if there was anything they could do to help me out for this special occasion.
+I suggested that if there was a possibility to do it on stage that I’d love the opportunity and the Kennedy Center was quick to tell me that it was a tough request due to the stage show liability.

 I told Lynnea that we were going to go to a music festival.
 As she was getting dressed, I saw that what she was wearing was way too casual; I had to make her change.